intel-analytics/ipex-llm/docs/mddocs/Quickstart/graphrag_quickstart.md

 >   type: openai_chat
 >   model: mistral # change it to the LLM from Ollama model library as you want
 >   model_supports_json: true
+>   request_timeout: 1800.0 # Add this configuratio.
+You could also increase the request_timeout.
 >   api_base: http://localhost:11434/v1
 >
 > embeddings: